48 hours in Byron Bay: The ultimate 2-day itinerary

 Cape Byron Distillery – Image: Destination NSW

-Another great option is a visit to a local distillery or brewery.
+Another fun way to spend the afternoon is a visit to a local distillery or brewery.
 Byron is home to Lord Byron (rum) and Cape Byron (whisky/gin) distilleries, who have have tours and guided tastings available.
-Aussie staple Stone & Wood brewery is also nearby, and they have a limited but delicious food menu on offer as well as tours and tastings.
+Aussie staple Stone & Wood brewery is also nearby, and they have a limited but delicious food menu on offer as well as tours and tasting paddles.
+You might want to stick around into the evening or kick on to another spot for dinner – there's no shortage of great places to eat and drink in town.

 Want to max out on your time in the region?
 Skip dessert and take a night-vision tour to spot native wildlife in their rainforest environment.
 Much of Australia's wildlife is nocturnal, so they are most active at night and a pair of special forces-style night vision goggles make this an exhilarating way to spy on these elusive critters without disturbing them.
 This experience is on the pricey side, but if you have the budget, it's worth it to feel like a secret agent.